steinim/aws-terraform-workshop/README.md

 **Provisioning AWS Infrastructure for Security and Continuous Delivery with Terraform and Elastic Beanstalk**

 In this workshop you will learn how to provision infrastructure in AWS using tools for automating everything.
-We will cover how to use Terraform for provisioning basic infrastructure on AWS, including VPCs, networking, security groups (firewall’ish) and deployment of applications on Elastic Beanstalk in an autoscaled and load balanced environment.
+We will cover how to use Terraform for provisioning basic infrastructure on AWS, including VPCs, networking, security groups (firewall'ish) and deployment of applications on Elastic Beanstalk in an autoscaled and load balanced environment.
 We will also set up a hosted database and a bastion host (jump host) for connecting to servers inside your private subnet.
 As a bonus you will learn how to handle secrets when working in an environment built for continuous delivery.

 Slides: https://steinim.github.io/slides/aws-terraform-workshop/